jovitapais/scheduler/README.md

 ## Setup

+* Install scheduler-api by cloning https://github.com/jovitapais/scheduler-api into a separate directory and follow the README.md instructions to configure and run the API server.
 * Install dependencies with `npm install`.
-* Clone https://github.com/TommyMynnSon/scheduler-api into a separate     directory and follow the README.md instructions to configure and run the API server.

 ## Running Webpack Development Server